-Credit Facilities
+Credit Facilities and Capital Leases

-Our revolving credit facilities and term loans are described in Item 18 - Financial Statements: Note 9 - Long-Term Debt.
-Our term loans and revolving credit facilities contain covenants and other restrictions typical of debt financing secured by vessels, including, among others, one or more of the following that restrict the ship-owning subsidiaries from:
+Our revolving credit facilities, term loans and obligations related to capital leases are described in "Item 18 - Financial Statements: Note 5 - Leases and Note 9 - Long-Term Debt."
+Our term loans, revolving credit facilities and obligations related to capital leases contain covenants and other restrictions typical of debt financing secured by vessels, including, among others, one or more of the following that restrict the ship-owning subsidiaries from:

-- incurring or guaranteeing indebtedness; - changing ownership or structure, including mergers, consolidations, liquidations and dissolutions; - making dividends or distributions if we are in default; - making capital expenditures in excess of specified levels; - making certain negative pledges and granting certain liens; - selling, transferring, assigning or conveying assets; - · making certain loans and investments; and - · entering into a new line of business.
+- · incurring or guaranteeing indebtedness; - changing ownership or structure, including mergers, consolidations, liquidations and dissolutions; - · making dividends or distributions if we are in default; - making capital expenditures in excess of specified levels; - making certain negative pledges and granting certain liens; - · selling, transferring, assigning or conveying assets; - · making certain loans and investments; and - entering into a new line of business.

 Certain loan agreements require (a) that minimum levels of tangible net worth and aggregate liquidity be maintained, (b) that we maintain certain ratios of vessel values as it relates to the relevant outstanding loan principal balance, (c) that we do not exceed a maximum amount of leverage and (d) certain of our subsidiaries to maintain restricted cash deposits.
-As at December 31, 2016, we had two facilities with an aggregate outstanding loan balance of \$127.8 million that require us to maintain minimum vessel-value-to-outstanding-loan-principal-balance ratios ranging from 110% to 115%, which as at December 31, 2016 ranged from 133% to 209%.
+As at December 31, 2017, we had two facilities with an aggregate outstanding loan balance of \$90.6 million that require us to maintain minimum vessel-value-to-outstanding-loan-principal-balance ratios ranging from 110% to 135%, which as at December 31, 2017 ranged from 126% to 243%.
 The vessel values were determined using a current market value for comparable second-hand vessels.
 Since vessel values can be volatile, our estimate of market value may not be indicative of either the current or future price that could be obtained if the related vessel was actually sold.
 Our ship-owning subsidiaries may not, among other things, pay dividends or distributions if they are in default under their term loans or revolving credit facilities.
-As at December 31, 2016, we and our affiliates were in compliance with all covenants relating to our credit facilities and capital leases.
+In addition, we guarantee the obligations related to capital leases, which require us to maintain minimum levels of tangible net worth and aggregate liquidity, and not to exceed a maximum amount of leverage.
+As at December 31, 2017, we and our affiliates were in compliance with all covenants relating to our credit facilities and capital leases.